 He soon returned, shouting that we should not try to swim out.
 He'd discovered, the hard way, that there wasn't enough water covering the coral for him to swim.

 Instead, some locals with dugout canoes helped shuttle us from the beach to the boat.

 Between both the dragons and the snorkeling, Komodo National Park exceeded my expectations.
-With short, direct flights from Bali, it’s going to quickly become a very popular side trip for visitors to Bali.
+With short, direct flights from Bali, it's going to quickly become a trendy side trip for visitors to Bali.